rust-lang/book/second-edition/nostarch/chapter19.md

 call Rust functions.
 Instead of an `extern` block, we add the `extern` keyword and specify the ABI to use just before the `fn` keyword.
 We also need to add a `#[no_mangle]` annotation to tell the Rust compiler not to mangle the name of this function.
-Mangling is when a compiler changes the name we've given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
-Every programming language compiler mangles names slightly differently, so for a Rust function to be nameable from other languages, we have to disable the Rust compiler's name mangling.
+Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
+Every programming language compiler mangles names slightly differently, so for a Rust function to be nameable from other languages, we have to disable the Rust compiler’s name mangling.

 <!-- have we discussed mangling before this?
 It doesn't ring a bell with me,
 though it may have been in an early chapter that I forgot --- if not could you